There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

-The running apparel industry has changed a lot in the last decade when it comes to the best running apparel brands.
-Shoppers are no longer limited to what’s for sale at the specialty running store in their area.
-The direct-to-consumer era of internet retail has meant that new companies can launch with just a website and social media, and established brands must stay on their toes and react to customer needs and trends much more quickly.
+When it comes to the best running apparel brands, there’s something for everyone.
+The industry has changed a lot in the last decade, and shoppers are no longer limited to what’s at the specialty running store in their area.
+The direct-to-consumer era of internet retail has meant that new companies can launch with just a website and social media, while established brands must stay on their toes and react much more quickly to customer needs and trends.

-With this abundance of choice, we used the iRunFar team’s collective experience to pick out ten trail running apparel brands we regularly use from various price points and different positions in the market.
-In this group, you’ll find the heavy-hitter brands and smaller ones packing their unique punch.
+Given this abundance of choice, we used the iRunFar team’s collective experience to select nine trail running apparel brands we regularly use from various price points and market positions.
+This group includes heavy-hitters and smaller ones that pack a unique punch.

 Best Running Apparel Brands